daunkim18/BMI-Programming/README.md

+# BMI8540 Project Title
-# Title: A Reproducible Pipeline for Identifying Fusobacterium nucleatum in Oral Microbiome Sequences Using k-mer Profiling and SQL Integration
+# A Reproducible Pipeline for Identifying Fusobacterium nucleatum in Oral Microbiome Sequences Using k-mer Profiling and SQL Integration

 ---